The Benefit of Collective Intelligence in Community-Based Content Moderation is Limited by Overt Political Signalling: Introduction

-More recently, platforms have begun experimenting with community-based fact-checking solutions, such as X’s Community Notes \cite{NBCNewsTwitterBirdwatch}, Footnotes on TikTok \cite{presser2025tiktok}, and Facebook's Community Notes initiative \cite{meta2025}.
-These approaches leverage the benefits of collaborative problem-solving \cite{estelles2012towards, woolley2010evidence, riedl2021quantifying}, enabling users to assess the accuracy of online content collectively.
-In Community Notes, contributors write contextual notes on posts to clarify or correct information, and other users then rate these notes based on their helpfulness.
-Notes that receive positive ratings from an ideologically diverse set of raters are ultimately displayed beneath the original post on the platform’s timeline \cite{communityNotes}.
+More recently, platforms have begun experimenting with community-based fact-checking solutions, such as X’s Community Notes \citep{NBCNewsTwitterBirdwatch}, Footnotes on TikTok \citep{presser2025tiktok}, and Facebook's Community Notes initiative \citep{meta2025}.
+These approaches leverage the benefits of collaborative problem-solving \citep{estelles2012towards, woolley2010evidence, riedl2021quantifying}, enabling users to assess the accuracy of online content collectively.
+In Community Notes, contributors write contextual notes on posts to clarify or correct information, and other contributors then rate these notes for helpfulness.
+Notes that receive positive ratings from an ideologically diverse set of raters are ultimately displayed beneath the original post on the platform’s timeline \citep{communityNotes}.

-Preliminary studies suggest that Community Notes can be effective in identifying misleading content \cite{saeed2022crowdsourced} and is considerably more scalable and cost-efficient than expert-driven fact-checking \cite{Martel2023CrowdsScale}.
-Moreover, when Notes appear beneath a Post, that Post spreads less widely and deeply across the platform \cite{Slaughter2025}.
+Preliminary studies suggest that Community Notes can be effective in identifying misleading content \citep{saeed2022crowdsourced} and are considerably more scalable and cost-efficient than expert-driven fact-checking \citep{Martel2023CrowdsScale}.
+Moreover, when notes appear beneath a post, that post spreads less widely and deeply across the platform \citep{Slaughter2025}.

-However, research shows that in the four years since Community Notes’ inception on X, only 13.55\% of posts with at least one proposed note eventually have a note attached to them on the timeline, and among those that do, the process takes an average of 26 hours before a note is displayed \cite{mohammadi2025birdwatch}.
-Such issues, which undermine the effectiveness of the content moderation process \cite{truong2025delayed}, stem from design limitations in current implementations of community-based solutions.
+However, research shows that in the four years since Community Notes’ inception on X, only 13.55\% of posts with at least one proposed note eventually have a note attached to them on the timeline, and among those that do, the process takes an average of 26 hours before a note is displayed \citep{mohammadi2025birdwatch}.
+Such issues, which undermine the effectiveness of the content moderation process \citep{truong2025delayed}, stem from design limitations in the current Community Notes implementation.